 Possible Guidelines for Data Maintenance

 Define steps to be completed when entering the data.
 The following entries are necessary:

-- All team members and their capacities (ideally, the system will have been populated automatically for every team with the resources and their capacities; the data is derived from the working time models)
+- All team members and their capacities (ideally, the system will have been populated automatically for every team with the resources and their capacities; the data is derived from their work schedules)

-- Absences and general operations (import from other systems?)
+- Absences and general operations (can possibly be imported from other systems)

 - Individual operations of all team members

-- All projects at team level (import from other systems?)
+- All projects at team level (can possibly be imported from other systems)

-- All project requests for team members (import from other systems?)
+- All project requests for team members (can possibly be imported from other systems)

 - All project commitments for the coming e.g. 3 months

 Choose the update frequency that seems reasonable to you.
 Maybe, you start with a weekly interval.

 Thus, you might obtain an initial overview of all teams showing the current status consistently.